MovieNet-PS: A Large-Scale Person Search Dataset in the Wild: Experiments

-To quantitatively demonstrate the domain gap between MovieNet-CS and person search datasets, we conduct cross-dataset experiments based on a direct transfer scheme, \ie, training our GLCNet on one dataset and then directly testing it on the other datasets.
-As shown in Table \ref{tab:generalization}, the model trained on MovieNet-CS can achieve 41.5\% and 4.5\% in mAP on CUHK-SYSU and PRW, respectively, while the models trained on CUHK-SYSU and PRW can only achieve 0.7\% and 4.6\% in mAP on MovieNet-CS, respectively.
-The above results reveal the large domain gap between the character search dataset and the person search datasets.
+\textbf{Cross-Dataset Evaluation.} To quantitatively demonstrate the gap between MovieNet-PS and other person search datasets, we conduct cross-dataset experiments based on a direct transfer scheme, \ie, training our \ourmodel{} on one dataset and then directly testing it on other datasets.
+From \tabref{tab:generalization}, we can see the model trained on MovieNet-PS can achieve 41.5\% and 4.5\% in mAP on CUHK-SYSU and PRW, respectively, while the models trained on CUHK-SYSU and PRW can only achieve 0.7\% and 4.6\% in mAP on MovieNet-PS, respectively.
+This again verifies that MovieNet-PS is much more challenging than the existing counterparts.